Why Do Most Review Response Templates Sound Terrible?

 Your response:

-This is brilliant to read, thank you.
-The sea bass has been a favourite since we put it on — our chef sources it from [supplier/market] so it's always fresh.
-And Jake will be chuffed you mentioned him by name, he's genuinely passionate about wine pairings.
-We'll make sure he sees this.
+This is absolutely brilliant to read, thank you so much.
+The sea bass has been a firm favourite since we put it on; our chef sources it from [supplier/market] so it's always super fresh.
+And Jake will be chuffed to bits you mentioned him by name, he's genuinely passionate about wine pairings.
+We’ll make sure he sees this.

-Why it works: It mirrors their specifics back, adds a behind-the-scenes detail (sourcing), and acknowledges the named staff member — which also motivates your team.
+Why it works: It mirrors their specifics back, adds a little behind-the-scenes detail (sourcing), and acknowledges the named staff member – which also does wonders for team morale.

 How to personalise: Always name-check staff when a reviewer does.
-Add one detail they wouldn't know (where you source ingredients, how long a dish took to develop).
+Add one detail they wouldn't know, like where you source ingredients or how long a dish took to develop.

 3. The Neutral Acknowledger (3-Star, Mixed Feelings)